v6cord/VVVVVV/FEATURES.md

 - `ifvar(var, operator[, value], script)` - Run a script if a variable equals/isn't equal to/is greater than/is lesser than/is greater or equal to/is lesser or equal to `value`.
 If the `value` argument isn't given, it reads the text from the next line.

-- Flip tokens are now placeable in the editor using the F tool
+- Flip tokens are now placeable in the editor using the ^1 tool (press Shift+1)

 - `stop()` - A command for convenience: stops the script, also runs `endcutscene()`